joshuatai/design-token-plugin/README.md

 Provide design token system to improve the deveopement processes

-This demonstrates:
+## Installation

-- pull the source code into your plugin folder
+- pulling the source code into the plugin folder
-- bundling plugin code using Webpack, and
+- bundling plugin code using Webpack
 - using React with TSX and TypeScript

 The main plugin code is in `src/code.ts`.
-The HTML for the UI is in `src/ui.html`, while the embedded JavaScript is in `src/ui.tsx`.
+The HTML for the UI is in `src/ui.html`, while the embedded TypeScript is in `src/ui.tsx`.

-These are compiled to files in `dist/`, which are what Figma will use to run your plugin.
+These are compiled to files in `dist/`, which are what Figma will use to run plugin.

 To build:

     $ npm install
     $ npx webpack

+## Features
+- Group function for token management.
+- Basic token for a single property type
+- Advance token for multiple property types
+- Property of a token could link an existing token
+- Theme provider
+- Apply token to figma node

+## Milestone
+- Export data to a JSON file
+- Commit data to a GitHub repostory
+- Version control